Both regulators blinked · the gap sits exactly where the agents live

 Two of the most consequential financial supervisors on the planet stepped back from AI oversight inside eight weeks.
 The Federal Reserve and its sister agencies did it on 17 April.
 The European Parliament did it the day before yesterday, on 16 June.
-In both cases the retreat lands on precisely the systems that worry me most — the generative and agentic tools now creeping into underwriting, fraud triage and AML.
+In both cases the retreat lands on precisely the systems that worry me most: the generative and agentic tools now creeping into underwriting, fraud triage and AML.

-Let me lay out what happened, because the coincidence is not being read correctly.
+The coincidence is not being read correctly.

 What the Fed actually did to SR 11-7